THE SOCIETY'S CALENDAR FOR 2017

 STRAWBERRY LEAVES - EXLIBRIS OF NON-ROYAL DUKES - BY COLIN LATTIMORE

-This, our members book for the two years 2014 and 2015, is in preparation for issue with the Autumn 2016 journal.
+This, our members book for the two years 2014 and 2015, has been issued with the March 2017 newsletter.

 AUTUMN 2015 ISSUE OF THE BOOKPLATE JOURNAL